Maple Leafs stuns Kings on 3rd-period goals

 Nylander took advantage of a Kings turnover, worked a give-and-go with Matthews and scored his fourth goal of the season on the backhand at 13:06.
 Alex Kerfoot also scored for the Maple Leafs and goaltender Frederik Andersen stopped 24 shots.

 It was the second win in a row for the Maple Leafs.
 The Kings have lost five of their past six.
-Alex Iafallo scored for the Kings while goaltender Jonathan Quick making 20 saves.
+Alex Iafallo scored for the Kings.
+Goaltender Jonathan Quick made 20 saves.

 There were no goals in the first period.
 Toronto came closest during a power play late in the first when John Tavares shot the puck over the open net.
 Tavares returned to the lineup Tuesday after missing seven games with a broken finger.
 Kerfoot took a solid hit from Jeff Carter early in the first period and did not play for the rest of the period but returned for the start of the second.